Garrett Hartley: 2010 season

+2011 season

 Hartley missed the entire 2011 season after injuring his hip during a preseason game.
 He was replaced by veteran John Kasay.

+2012 season

-He returned as the Saints' kicker in 2012 and 2013 season, but struggled with intermittent bouts of inconsistency.
+Hartley returned as the Saints' kicker in 2012.
 In the 2012 season, he converted all 57 extra point attempts and 18 of 22 of field goal attempts.
 While with the Saints, he was teammates with long snapper Justin Drescher and holder Chase Daniel, all of whom went to Carroll Senior High School.
 On December 23, 2012, the trio connected on a game-winning field goal in overtime against the Dallas Cowboys.

+2013 season

 After Hartley missed two field goals against the St. Louis Rams on Sunday, December 15, 2013, one of which was attempted from only 26 yards, he was released by the Saints on December 17, 2013, and replaced by veteran kicker Shayne Graham the same day.
 In the 2013 season, Hartley converted all 41 extra point attempts and 22 of 30 field goal attempts.